 United States 2030 Food Loss and Waste Reduction Goal

-In the United States, EPA estimates that more food reaches landfills and incinerators than any other single material in our everyday trash, about 21 percent of the waste stream.
+EPA estimated that in 2015 in the United States, more food reached landfills and combustion facilities than any other single material in our everyday trash, at 22 percent of the amount landfilled and at 22 percent of the amount combusted with energy recovery.
 Reducing food waste will help the United States address climate change, as 20 percent of total U.S. methane emissions come from landfills.
 By keeping wholesome and nutritious food in our communities and out of our landfills, we can help address the 42 million Americans that live in food insecure households.

 On this page: